anishaaak/llm-evaluations/walkthrough-drafts/walkthrough.md

 2. When adding context or outlining rules, be sure to be extremely explicit and detailed in what is expected of the assistant.
 Ambiguities can cause issues, as the LLM will fill in any gaps itself, and it may cause issues if it fills it in incorrectly.

-3. Be sure to vet any output by the LLM before implementing what it has offered.
+3. Verify any and all output by the LLM before implementing what it has offered.